Close-up of a cannabis leaf, highlighting visible trichomes and intricate details.

 What are some health benefits of flavonoids in cannabis?

 The health benefits of flavonoids in cannabis are numerous.
-They’ve been found to have anti-inflammatory and antioxidant properties, which can help combat chronic diseases like cancer and heart disease.
-Some flavonoids may also have neuroprotective properties, potentially aiding in conditions like Alzheimer’s and Parkinson’s.
+They’ve been found to have anti-inflammatory and antioxidant properties.
+Some flavonoids may also have neuroprotective properties and contribute to the pain-relieving effects of cannabis.

 Do all cannabis strains have flavonoids?